sphildreth/roadie-vuejs/README.md

-Roadie
+Roadie Web
 ======

-Roadie (aka "roadie-vuejs") is a web based media manager with integrated streaming.
-Intended to work with [roadie-dotnetcore API](https://github.com/sphildreth/roadie-dotnetcore).
+Roadie Web (aka "roadie-vuejs") is a web based media manager with integrated streaming.
+Intended to work with [roadie-dotnetcore API](https://github.com/sphildreth/roadie).
 Best experienced on a widescreen desktop but is mobile friendly(ish).

 [DEMO SITE](https://www.roadie.rocks/)